dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <TabItem value="queryablegranularitiesalltimedimensions" label="Fetch queryable granularities for all time dimensions">

-Use this example query to fetch available granularities for all time dimesensions (the similar queryable granularities API call only returns granularities for the primary time dimensions for metrics).
-The following call is a derivative of the `dimensions()` call and specifically selects the granularities field.
+You can use this example query to fetch available granularities for all time dimensions (the similar queryable granularities API call only returns granularities for the primary time dimensions for metrics).
+The following call is a derivative of the `dimensions()` call and specifically selects the granularity field.

 ```bash
 select NAME, QUERYABLE_GRANULARITIES from {{